SerpentBytes/siteit/CONTRIBUTING.md

 _Modify the files in `src` folder, as files within the `build` folder are overwritten when the source code is compiled using `babel`._

 ##### Starting the Project
- Assuming you ran the `npm link` previously as instructed, run `npm run start` to start Siteit locally.
+ Assuming you ran the `npm link` previously as instructed, run `npm start` to start Siteit locally.
 Alternatively, you can start the project by running `node ./build/index.js` from the command line.

 ##### Statically Generated Content
 If you ran the tool using options that accepts a `source` as an `argument`, the rendered HTML will can be found in the `dist` under `root`.